MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 31.
 Fault Management Report Complex Query Key Entities**

-To send a request the Buyer/Client uses the `createFaultManagementReportComplexQuery` operation from the API.
-The snippet below presents an example of a Create Fault Management Report Complex Query request.
+To send a request the Buyer/Client uses the `faultManagementReportComplexQuery` operation from the API.
+The snippet below presents an example of a Fault Management Report Complex Query request.
 It filters for Fault Management Report objects that:
 - were created between 2025-01-01 00:00:00 and 2025-01-02 00:00:00
 - Output format is JSON
-- relate to specified Service Id From
+- relate to specific Ordered Pair (Service Id From/To)

-**`Fault Management Report Complex Query` Create Request**
+**`Fault Management Report Complex Query` Request**

 ```json
 {